EU parliament calls for Turkey accession talks to be suspended

 "Europe displaying inappropriate behavior toward Turkey is not a situation we can accept.
 Being against our President Erdogan is also not a rational stance from Europe.
 Europe must decide: ...
 Do they really want to enlarge?"
 Kurtulmus said.

-(Additional reporting by Tuvan Gumrukcu in Ankara and Elizabeth Miles in Brussels; Editing by Dominic Evans and Gareth Jones)
+Additional reporting by Tuvan Gumrukcu in Ankara, Elizabeth Miles and Julia Fioretti in Brussels; Editing by Dominic Evans and Gareth Jones